 What realistic improvement can I expect for my individual face?

 Ask about your face, not about the treatment in general.
-A practitioner who has genuinely assessed your anatomy will give you a specific, proportionate answer about what is achievable for your individual situation.
+A practitioner who has genuinely assessed your anatomy may offer a specific, proportionate answer about what is achievable for your individual situation.
 A practitioner who gives you a generic answer about what the treatment can do is not yet assessing you as an individual.
 The distinction matters enormously for your expectations and your satisfaction with the outcome.

 Are there any reasons treatment might not be appropriate for me?